 And it’s as simple as that!

 Once you’ve got your background-less product shot, the possibilities are endless.
 Paste your photo cutout onto a clean monotone background to make the perfect, professional studio shot for your local classifieds website.
 Or get creative by adding an exciting new background or creating a montage that will wow your potential customers.
-For more inspiration check out the examples of amazing, original product shots at the end of this post.

 You can find out more about InPixio’s free Remove Background tool here.